Personalizing Agent Privacy Decisions via Logical Entailment: Introduction

 To fulfill this objective, we identify three requirements for designing personal LLM agents.

 \begin{itemize} \item \textit{Alignment.} The agent's privacy decisions must adhere to the user's prior privacy judgments, which is important for effective personalization.

-\item \textit{Interpretability.} The agent must provide an interpretable and traceable reasoning for every privacy judgment, allowing the user to audit the process and maintain trust in the agent's decision-making.
+\item \textit{Interpretability.} The agent must provide interpretable and traceable reasoning for every privacy judgment, allowing the user to audit the process and maintain trust in the agent's decision-making.

-\item \textit{User Agency.} The agent must preserve user agency by identifying when prior user privacy judgments are insufficient or ambiguous, and escalating such requests to the user rather than forcing a judgment.
+\item \textit{User Agency.} The agent must preserve user agency by identifying when prior user privacy judgments are insufficient or ambiguous then escalating such requests to the user rather than forcing a judgment.

 \end{itemize}